The Big Lebowski: Box office

 The Big Lebowski received its world premiere at the 1998 Sundance Film Festival on January 18, 1998, at the 1,300-capacity Eccles Theater.
-It was also screened at the 48th Berlin International Film Festival before opening in North America on March 6, 1998, in 1,207 theaters.
-It grossed $5.5 million on its opening weekend, finishing up with a gross of $18 million in the United States, just above its US$15 million budget.
-The film's worldwide gross outside of the US was $28.7 million, bringing its worldwide gross to $46.7 million.
+It was also screened at the 48th Berlin International Film Festival before opening in the United States and Canada on March 6, 1998, in 1,207 theaters.
+It grossed $5.5 million on its opening weekend, finishing up with a gross of $19.5 million in the United States and Canada, just above its $15 million budget.
+The film's worldwide gross outside of the US and Canada was $28.8 million, (including $2.6 million in the United Kingdom) bringing its worldwide gross to $48.3 million.

 Critical response

-On review aggregator Rotten Tomatoes, the film holds an approval rating of 79% based on 186 reviews, with an average score of 7.3/10.
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 80% based on 191 reviews, with an average score of 7.40/10.
 The website's critics consensus reads, "The Big Lebowski's shaggy dog story won't satisfy everybody, but those who abide will be treated to a rambling succession of comic delights, with Jeff Bridges' laconic performance really tying the movie together."
-Metacritic, which uses a weighted average, has assigned the film a score of 71 out of 100 based on reviews from 23 critics, indicating "generally favorable reviews."
+Metacritic, which uses a weighted average, has assigned the film a score of 71 out of 100 based on reviews from 46 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Many critics and audiences have likened the film to a modern Western, while many others dispute this, or liken it to a crime novel that revolves around mistaken identity plot devices.
 Peter Howell, in his review for the Toronto Star, wrote: "It's hard to believe that this is the work of a team that won an Oscar last year for the original screenplay of Fargo.
 There's a large amount of profanity in the movie, which seems a weak attempt to paper over dialogue gaps."
 Howell revised his opinion in a later review, and in 2011 stated that "it may just be my favourite Coen Bros. film."

 Todd McCarthy in Variety magazine wrote: "One of the film's indisputable triumphs is its soundtrack, which mixes Carter Burwell's original score with classic pop tunes and some fabulous covers."
 USA Today gave the film three out of four stars and felt that the Dude was "too passive a hero to sustain interest," but that there was "enough startling brilliance here to suggest that, just like the Dude, those smarty-pants Coens will abide."

 In his review for The Washington Post, Desson Howe praised the Coens and "their inspired, absurdist taste for weird, peculiar Americana – but a sort of neo-Americana that is entirely invented – the Coens have defined and mastered their own bizarre subgenre.
 No one does it like them and, it almost goes without saying, no one does it better."